 A plant cutting in a pot sitting in front of other planted houseplants.

-One of the easiest ways to propagate plants is from cuttings.
+One of the easiest ways to propagate plants is from stem cuttings.
 Most plants purchased at nursery or garden centers are grown from cuttings, except for flowering annuals and vegetables.
 There are multiple ways to propagate a stem cutting, but softwood cuttings are the easiest method for new gardeners to master.

 What are Stem Cuttings?